CaroAMN/rescue_orphan_code_results/README.md

 - `scaling_results.csv`: Aggregated results from the scaling experiment.

 ### Analysis notebook
-- `resource_and_scalin_results.ipynb`: Notebook used to aggregate raw benchmark and scaling data and generate the corresponding manuscript figures.
+- `resource_and_scaling_results.ipynb`: Notebook used to aggregate raw benchmark and scaling data and generate the corresponding manuscript figures.
 ---

 ## functional_equivalence_testing